BG3-Community-Library-Team/bg3-community/Tutorials/Classes/Subclass_Creation_For_An_Existing_Class.md

 ...
 ```

 Remember the uuid that goes here the one I generated for uuid in my classdescriptions node for the subclass.
 Note that I retained all the other information in the file, including the subclasses that exist already.
-Also, lets not forget to add our actual progression node for our subclass.
+Lets not forget to add our actual progression node for our subclass.
 Quick and easy, dont forget to use the progressiontableid you generated in classdescriptions.
 Here is the whole file.

 PaladinOfTheCosmicOrder\Public\PaladinOfTheCosmicOrder\Progressions\Progressions.lsx
 ```